 These easy buttermilk biscuits are exactly what your weekend called for.
-A perfect batch of flaky tender old fashioned biscuits made with butter and rich buttermilk.
+A perfect batch of flaky buttermilk biscuits made with butter and rich buttermilk.
 And takes only 20 minutes or less of time to throw together.
 Slather some butter or jam on them for the perfect Sunday brunch breakfast treat.

 Believe it or not, when it comes to breakfast even though I have a sweet tooth the size of Mount Everest, I want savory foods.
 Like breakfast sandwiches with bacon and fried eggs that are dripping in cheese.